App-vNext/Polly/docs/strategies/fallback.md

 | `FallbackAction` | `Null`, **Required**                                                       | Fallback action to be executed.                                                             |
 | `OnFallback`     | `null`                                                                     | Event that is raised when fallback happens.                                                 |

-## Patterns and Anti-patterns
+## Patterns and anti-patterns

-Throughout the years many people have used Polly in so many different ways.
-Some reoccuring patterns are suboptimal.
-So, this section shows the donts and dos.
+Over the years, many developers have used Polly in various ways.
+Some of these recurring patterns may not be ideal.
+This section highlights the recommended practices and those to avoid.

 ### 1 - Using fallback to replace thrown exception

 ❌ DON'T

-Throw custom exception from the `OnFallback`
+Throw custom exceptions from the `OnFallback`:

 <!-- snippet: fallback-anti-pattern-1 -->
 ```cs